home-assistant/home-assistant.io/source/_components/media_player.directv.markdown

 ha_iot_class: "Local Polling"
 ---

 Master [DirecTV](http://www.directv.com/) receivers (ie: those that have tuners) will be automatically discovered if you enable the [discovery component](/components/discovery/) and the receiver is powered-on.
-Slave/RVU client/Genie boxes will also be discovered, but only if they are also online at the time of discovery.
+Slave/RVU client/Genie boxes will be discovered once they are powered-on.

 To ensure that your DirecTV boxes are always found and configured, they should be added into your `configuration.yaml`.